comp110-lytle/comp110/site/exercises/simple-battleship.md

 In your program, establish an `int` variable to hold your secret number (which box the ship is hidden behind) and initialize it to a secret number of your choice.
 For troubleshooting purposes, in the Part 1 and 2, please use a secret number of `2`.
 You will then level up the game in Part 3 so that you yourself can play the game!

 The first task of this program is to decide at which number box the ship is hidden and to gather an input guess from the user.
-Using the concepts you learned in [LS04 - User Input and Variables](https://youtu.be/GPpYSDNUtH8), you will want to ask the user to enter a number, storing it as an `int` variable. **Please choose meaningful, descriptive names for your variables.** Write your prompts and diagnostic message such that you can reproduce the following in the shell after saving and running your program:
+Using the concepts you learned in [User Input and Variables](https://youtu.be/GPpYSDNUtH8), you will want to ask the user to enter a number, storing it as an `int` variable. **Please choose meaningful, descriptive names for your variables.** Write your prompts and diagnostic message such that you can reproduce the following in the shell after saving and running your program:

 <pre>
 <div class="terminal">